 Pray for the judges, attorneys, social workers, advocates, and counselors who are tasked with making potentially life-altering decisions and recommendations for children in care.
 Pray for the foster families who have voluntarily opened their homes to brokenness and heartache.
 Pray for the hearts of Americans to be broken and enflamed by the children in crisis in our country.

 2. Provide Respite Care.

 Respite care is basically any time a ward of the state is with someone other than the foster parent, birth parent, or caseworker.
 Because all children in care must be under the supervision of an adult who has been cleared by the state, foster parents can’t call a neighbor or their 17-year-old niece to watch the kids, even in an emergency.

-Respite care can be planned in advance or urgent and can last from a few minutes to a few weeks.
+Respite care can be planned or urgent and can last from a few minutes to a few weeks.
 Requirements vary by state and agency.

 3. Support a foster family.

 Foster families need all the support they can get.
 Foster parenting is much more than loving on the kids (that’s the easy part).
 Often, it is the day-to-day hardships and complexities of working with a team of people within a government entity that is the biggest challenge.

 Family visits, doctor appointments, school meetings, counseling, training, caseworker visits, emails, phone calls, reports, logs, and endless stacks of paperwork keep foster parents on their toes.
 A community supporting a foster family can lessen the burden.
 As a foster parent who is overwhelmed on my best days and hiding in my closet on the worst, I generally accept offers of help in any capacity.
 You don’t even have to be creative!
 Just ask if you can help with whatever it is you are good at or enjoy doing.
 Offer to do a particular task that you could do weekly, bi-weekly, or monthly: